 One Caucasus 2014-2022 in numbers:

-- Architects and students of architecture from Armenia, Azerbaijan, Georgia, Poland and Tunisia that together (with other volunteers) designed and constructed each year unique One Caucasus Town called also Not-Perfect Town of Our Dreams (6 editions).
+- Architects and students of architecture from Armenia, Azerbaijan, Georgia, Germany, Iran, Poland, Ukraine and Tunisia that together (with other volunteers) designed and constructed each year unique One Caucasus Town called also Not-Perfect Town of Our Dreams (9 editions).
 The materials used for each year are stored and used to construct next year's town.
+We also carried out 6 participatory architecture processes in 5 different villages of Marneuli,